 Despite being by far the most progressive and consistent national football team in South Africa in recent times, Banyana also claimed not to have been paid match fees when they play, whether nationally or abroad, whereas their male counterparts Bafana Bafana receive up to R60 000 each per game.

 Their sponsor, Sasol, gave Banyana R500 000 after winning the Cosafa Cup last year, but Safa failed to live up to their promise of a further incentive.
+This and other problems have led to deepening animosity between Banyana and Safa.

 This was visible when not a single Banyana player made an appearance at a Safa press conference to celebrate the team’s qualification for Awcon.